Ms Catherine Hughes

 I started my career in nursing in 1998 after graduating from UWE, Bristol.
 I worked as a surgical and intensive care nurse until 2005 before joining Plymouth University.
 My current role is Lecturer in Adult Nursing and Lead for Clinical Skill and Simulation.
 I am involved in the development of interprofessional education.
 I continue to practice as an Emergency Nurse Practitioner.

-BSc (Hons) Nursing Studies, RGN, Post graduate qualifications in Care of the Critically Ill and Wound Management.
+BSc (Hons) Nursing Studies, RGN, Postgraduate qualifications in Care of the Critically Ill and Wound Management.
 MSc Health and Social Care Education.
 Masters Level post-graduate qualifications in Advanced Health Assessment.
-Undertaking Master Level study in Advanced Pathophysiology.
+Masters Level post-graduate study in Advanced Pathophysiology.
+Undertaking Masters Level post-graduate study in Simulation Based Education.
+European Advanced Paediatric Life Support (EPALS) Instructor.

 Essential and Advanced Clinical Skills